ahmedfgad/GeneticAlgorithmPython/README.md

-# GeneticAlgorithmPython: Implementing Genetic Algorithm in Python
+# GeneticAlgorithmPython: Building Genetic Algorithm in Python

-[This project](https://github.com/ahmedfgad/GeneticAlgorithmPython) is part of [PyGAD](https://pypi.org/project/pygad) which is an open-source Python 3 library for implementing the genetic algorithm and optimizing machine learning algorithms.
+[This project](https://github.com/ahmedfgad/GeneticAlgorithmPython) is part of [PyGAD](https://pypi.org/project/pygad) which is an open-source Python 3 library for building the genetic algorithm and optimizing machine learning algorithms.

 Check documentation of the [GeneticAlgorithmPython](https://github.com/ahmedfgad/GeneticAlgorithmPython) project in the PyGAD's documentation: https://pygad.readthedocs.io/en/latest/README_pygad_ReadTheDocs.html

 [PyGAD](https://pypi.org/project/pygad) supports different types of crossover, mutation, and parent selection.
 [PyGAD](https://pypi.org/project/pygad) allows different types of problems to be optimized using the genetic algorithm by customizing the fitness function.

-The library is under active development and more features in the genetic algorithm will be added like working with binary problems.
-This is in addition to supporting more machine learning algorithms.
+The library is under active development and more features are added regularly.
+If you want a feature to be supported, please check the **Contact Us** section to send a request.

 # Donation